 If there’s one subject that is imbued with myth, it’s witchcraft.
-I’m not talking about historical myths either, fascinating though they are.
-I’m talking about the misconceptions surrounding witchcraft today.
-As a witch it’s frustrating to read the same old nonsense over and over.
-So here’s my attempt to clear up some of those mistaken and sometimes harmful myths about witchcraft.
+I’m not talking about historical myths.
+I’m talking about the misconceptions surrounding contemporary witchcraft.
+As a witch, it’s frustrating to read the same old nonsense over and over.
+So, here’s my attempt to clear up some of those mistaken and sometimes harmful myths about witchcraft.

 1. Witches Worship the Devil

 No, we don’t.
 True, there are one or two branches of occult studies, such as Satanism and Luciferianism that do have connections to what we would consider the Devil.
 However, even those traditions need to be understood before making assumptions about what their members get up to.
 Generally speaking, 99.99 percent of witches do not believe in, let alone worship, any kind of devil figure.
 And that is because the Devil is an invention of Christianity.

 Where the confusion arises is in the fact that many Wiccans and witches do acknowledge the Horned God.
 The Horned God can take several forms, the most common being the Celtic deity, Cernunnos.
 Cernunnos was (or is) the God of nature and fertility.

 2. You Must Come From a Family Line of Witches

 Of course, a person can be a member of a family tradition, but it’s not a prerequisite for being a witch, so there’s no ‘must’ about it.
 Witchcraft is a path you are drawn to and choose for yourself.
 It makes no difference if your family roots are in Pendle Hill, Lancashire, England, or Salem, Mass., or you have no idea of your family history.
 You can be a witch.
 You can start right from where you are.

 3. You Need to be Initiated Into Witchcraft